tes69ducker/Image-Clustering-ML/README.md

 ## 🎯 Overview

-This project implements an **unsupervised clustering algorithm** to group flower images based on their visual features.
+This project implements an **unsupervised clustering algorithm** for grouping images based on visual feature similarity.
 Instead of using pre-trained models or standard K-Means, it implements a **custom clustering approach** that:

 - Uses **Cosine Similarity** to measure feature vector similarity
 - Dynamically creates clusters based on a minimum similarity threshold